nextcloud/news/README.rst

 Configuration
 -------------
-This will be in a seperate config file in the future but for now you can tweak the folowing things.
+This will be in a separate config file in the future but for now you can tweak the following things.

 :file:`dependencyinjection/dicontainer.php`